 Why purchase a bouquet of flowers when you can pick your own?
-That is what Holly Vaughan's husband, Bobby, asked himself about 10 years ago, when he decided to plant a field of zinnias on their farm in Shorter, Alabama.
+That is what Holly Vaughan's husband, Bobby, asked himself over 10 years ago when he decided to plant a field of zinnias on their farm in Shorter, Alabama.
 "Rather than buy me flowers for Mother's Day, he grew them so I could pick them myself.
 It became a gift that keeps on giving," says Vaughan, who's a floral designer in Birmingham.
 The secluded 435-acre property has been the family's weekend retreat since 1987.
 They built a pine log cabin themselves, a project that took over two years (and countless hours of "sweat equity," as she describes it) to complete.

-After one successful zinnia-growing season, Vaughan added sunflowers the next year, putting 4 more acres of the farm's fertile Black Belt soil to use.
-"Both of these are happy blooms that are simple to grow outdoors in Alabama," she says.
-Low-maintenance and drought tolerant, sunflowers are easy to start from seed.
+After one successful zinnia-growing season, Vaughan added sunflowers the next year, putting four more acres of the farm's fertile Black Belt soil to use.
+"Both of these are happy blooms that are simple to grow outdoors in Alabama," she said.
+Low-maintenance and drought-tolerant, sunflowers are easy to start from seed.
 All the work is done on the front end: getting the soil plowed and the seeds planted.
 Then Vaughan steps back and lets Mother Nature take over.
 Throughout the summer, her fields are filled with thousands of golden blooms.

-1. Prep the Soil
+Prep the Soil

-2. Pick a Selection
+Pick a Selection